-- B. The impact of the Coalition's reforms on the value of the pension benefit offered for a scheme member who has joined the scheme since the introduction of the 2007/8 reforms.
+- 1. The impact of the Coalition's reforms on the value of the pension benefit offered to a scheme member who joined the scheme before the introduction of the 2007/8 reforms.
+At this point in time, the majority of public service employees are likely to have joined the schemes before the 2007/8 reforms were introduced.
+These scheme members will have a benefit structure that pre-dates the 2007/8 reforms.
+For example, members who joined the NHS scheme before 1 April 2008 have an NPA of 60, a final salary scheme with a 1/80th accrual rate and a 3/80ths lump sum but will be paying rates of member contributions of between 5% and 8.5% depending on their salary because the 2007/8 reforms to contribution levels applied to all members of the schemes. - 2.
+The impact of the Coalition's reforms on the value of the pension benefit offered for a scheme member who has joined the scheme since the introduction of the 2007/8 reforms.
 Fewer members will be in this situation, but members who have joined the schemes within the last four or five years are likely to be in this position.
 These scheme members will have a benefit structure that reflects the 2007/8 reforms.
-For example members joining the NHS scheme after 1 April 2008 have an NPA of 65, a final salary scheme with a 1/60th accrual rate and a lump sum by commutation only and will be paying rates of member contributions of between 5% and 8.5% depending on the member's salary level. - C. The impact of the Coalition's reforms on the value of the pension benefit offered for all scheme members (both pre 2007/8 entrants and post 2007/8 entrants).
-This is an average of the figures for the impact on pre 2007/8 entrants and post 2007/8 entrants weighted by the size of the respective scheme memberships. - 18.
+For example members joining the NHS scheme after 1 April 2008 have an NPA of 65, a final salary scheme with a 1/60th accrual rate and a lump sum by commutation only and will be paying rates of member contributions of between 5% and 8.5% depending on the member's salary level. - 3.
+The impact of the Coalition's reforms on the value of the pension benefit offered for all scheme members (both pre 2007/8 entrants and post 2007/8 entrants).
+This is an average of the figures for the impact on pre 2007/8 entrants and post 2007/8 entrants weighted by the size of the respective scheme memberships.

 We have assumed in the baseline that from 1 April 2011 all public service pensions in payment and pensions accrued are uprated in line with changes in the Consumer Prices Index (CPI), instead of the Retail Prices Index (RPI) as had been the previous policy.
-In the report The implications of the Coalition Government's reforms for members of the public service pension schemes we have also calculated a counterfactual analysis of what the schemes would have been worth if the Government had continued to uprate public service pensions in line with the RPI.
+In the report that the PPI is publishing alongside this briefing paper we have also calculated a counterfactual analysis of what the schemes would have been worth if the Government had continued to uprate public service pensions in line with the RPI.